5Daydreams/5Daydreams.github.io/index.md

 I am a programmer with interest in computer geometry, shaders, openGL and GPU-related topics.

-I have a bit over three years of experience with Unity and C#.
+I have 3+ years of experience with Unity C# and HLSL.
 [Here is one of my solo projects](https://github.com/5Daydreams/SnakeGameAlgorithms), it is a snake game in 3D with flight movement.

+I have also been studying a lot about rendering with GPU and rendering by primitives and shaders on my free time.
+[This is what I am currently experimenting with](https://github.com/5Daydreams/StudiesOpenGL)

 ### Markdown